cfrc-uiuc/docs/docs/misc/virtualDesktop.md

 Finish the configuration by clicking "OK".

-* SAS
+# SAS

-:PROPERTIES:
-:CUSTOM_ID: sas
-:END:
-** includes.sas
-:PROPERTIES:
-:CUSTOM_ID: includes.sas
+## includes.sas
-:END:

 You have a hidden folder in your home directory named ".sas".
 When SAS is loaded, "~/.sas/includes.sas" will be loaded in the background.
-In this /includes.sas/ file, you can execute SAS code that you may want to be accessible when you run other programs.
+In this *includes.sas* file, you can execute SAS code that you may want to be accessible when you run other programs.
 This may be useful for thinks like setting global variables.